Frequently Asked Questions About Family Law

 Responding To Or Answering The Petition

 Ideally, parties that were unable to agree to the terms of the divorce and began the litigation process will later reach a settlement.
-The settlement process can be initiated voluntarily or facilitated by the parties’ lawyers or a neutral third party, such as a mediator.
+The settlement process may be started voluntarily, or it can be done by a mediator or other third party.

-If a settlement is reached, the settlement agreement is submitted to the court.
-The judge will review the agreement and if he or she approves the settlement a divorce decree that includes the terms to which the parties agreed will be issued.
-If the judge does not approve it, or if there has been no agreement, the case will go to trial.
+Once a settlement is reached, it is submitted to the court.
+The judge will review the agreement and if it is approved, the divorce decree is issued.
+If an agreement is not reached, the case will proceed to trial.

-At trial, the parties via their attorneys present their evidence and arguments.
-When both parties have completed presenting their evidence and rested their case, the judge decides the unresolved issues, including child custody and visitation, child and spousal support, and property division, then the judge grants the divorce.
+If the case is heard in court, the arguments are presented.
+When both parties have completed presenting their evidence and rested their case, the judge will make a determination on unresolved issues, including child custody and visitation, child and spousal support, and property division, then a divorce is granted.

 Once the divorce decree is granted after trial, either of the parties or in some cases, both of the parties, are entitled to appeal the decision.